-GBYLA COACH SELECTION AND RETENTION POLICY
+COACH SELECTION AND RETENTION POLICY

-It is the GBYLA's goal to have coaches who are good role models for youth players and who not only demonstrate the ability and willingness to coach the sport of lacrosse, but as importantly, individuals who demonstrate the highest principles of sportsmanship and integrity toward the game of lacrosse.
-All head coaches and assistant coaches are required to be registered through the GBYLA session registration module, agree to the Coach Code of Conduct, provide proof of US Lacrosse Membership, agree to a US Lacrosse background check (once every two (2) years) and complete the Head's Up Concussion Safety Online Course annually in accordance with state law.
+It is GBYLA's goal to have coaches who are good role models for youth players and who not only demonstrate the ability and willingness to coach the sport of lacrosse, but as importantly, individuals who demonstrate the highest principles of sportsmanship and integrity toward the game of lacrosse.
+All head coaches and assistant coaches are required to be registered through the GBYLA, agree to the Coach Code of Conduct, provide proof of USA Lacrosse Membership, agree to a USA Lacrosse background check, complete all required USA Lacrosse training courses, and complete the CDC Head's Up Concussion Online Course in accordance with Alabama State Law.

-The GBYLA will rely, in the first instance, upon the lacrosse leadership within the particular Community Lacrosse Program (i.e., the Board Presidents) to select coaches for the teams operating within their community lacrosse program, provided such coach has not been previously restricted from coaching for the GBYLA.
-In the event there is a team that is not located within a particular community lacrosse program (or within a parochial / private school division), the respective Board and/or Governing Committee will select the head coach for that team.

-In the event there is a dispute over who should be the head coach of a team that cannot be resolved within a particular organization or division, the Governing Committee will select the head coach for that team based upon such information as it deems appropriate.
+GBYLA will rely, in the first instance, upon the lacrosse leadership within the Community Lacrosse Program to select coaches for their respective teams provided said coach has not been previously restricted from coaching for GBYLA.
+In the event there is a dispute over who should be the head coach of a team that cannot be resolved within the Community Lacrosse Program, the GBYLA Board of Directors will select the head coach for that team based upon such information as it deems appropriate.

-Each coach will be assigned to a team for a single season and is only entitled to coach at the pleasure of the GBYLA during the course of the season.
+All coaches will be assigned to a team for a single spring season and is only entitled to coach at the pleasure of GBYLA during the season.

-Coaches are expected to attend any GBYLA-mandated pre-season coaching clinic and/or meeting, unless illness or employment interferes with the scheduled event.
-In addition, coaches are expected to handle their coaching responsibilities in a conscientious manner, and to cooperate with the GBYLA in operating the league, throughout the season.
-The Governing Committee and/or Governing Committee of the GBYLA shall be authorized to suspend or dismiss any coach at any time for failure to follow GBYLA policies or for conduct otherwise deemed detrimental to the GBYLA.
+Head coaches are required to attend all GBYLA-mandated preseason coaching clinics and/or meetings unless illness or employment interferes with the scheduled event.
+In such instances, the head coach is responsible for appointing a substitute coach to attend in his/her place.
+Coaches are expected to handle their coaching responsibilities in a conscientious manner and to cooperate with GBYLA in operating the league throughout the season.
+The GBYLA Board of Directors shall be authorized to suspend, dismiss, or ban any coach, at any time, for failure to follow GBYLA policies and/or procedures or for conduct otherwise deemed as detrimental to GBYLA.
+Any decision to suspend, dismiss, or ban is final.

-At the end of each season, the GBYLA will conduct parent and coach surveys to determine the level of satisfaction with coaches.
-Based upon such survey results, as well as the input of the Governing Committee and other GBYLA officials in dealing with the coach during the season, the GBYLA Governing Committee shall have the authority to bar a coach from returning to coach in future GBYLA programs.
-Appeals of any such decision shall be made to the GBYLA Governing Committee.
+At the end of each season, GBYLA will conduct parent surveys to determine the level of satisfaction with the spring season as well as our coaches.
+Based upon such survey results, GBYLA Board of Directors shall have the authority to bar a coach from returning to coach in future GBYLA programs.
+Appeals of any such decision shall be made to the GBYLA Grievance Committee.